List of the 5 largest companies in North Rhine-Westphalia

 2. Deutsche Post AG, Bonn

 Like Deutsche Telekom, Deutsche Post emerged from the former Deutsche Bundespost in 1995.
 Since 2015, its external identity has been “Deutsche Post DHL Group”.
 The national postal business operates under the brands “Deutsche Post” (letter) and “DHL” (parcel).
 The international logistics business also operates under the “DHL” brand.
 The operating business is divided into the Post & Parcel Germany, DHL eCommerce Solutions, Express, Global Forwarding, Freight and Supply Chain divisions.
 Deutsche Post is a leading global logistics service provider with a good 570,000 employees.
+Overall, Deutsche Post AG is one of the most relevant companies in North Rhine-Westphalia.

 3. Uniper SE, Düsseldorf